 At FUNctionabilities, while we do not currently diagnosis autism we do address ASD through the following skill-oriented therapies:

 How Can Occupational Therapy and Speech Therapy Help a Child With Autism Spectrum Disorder?

 After assessing your child’s individual needs, we are able to use our evidence-based treatments to address the following areas of a child’s development:

 - Play skills

 - Imitation and repetitive behaviors

 - And more

 At FUNctionabilities, we leverage our evidence-based therapies, our unique methods, and our specialized facility to tailor and individualize our therapy to best meet the needs of your child with autism.
 In addition to having a committed and highly trained staff, a key component of our pediatric therapy is our sensory-rich environment.
 This specialized facility allows us to provide highly effective treatment in a fun, stress-free environment, which is one of our main goals: make therapy fun so your child is “Learning to Play” and “Playing to Learn.”
-Contact us today to learn more or to schedule an evaluation!
+Contact us today to schedule an evaluation!